Large-scale scraping: How to get all the data you need from complex websites

 3. Default proxies might not scale

-The pagination limit is usually between 1,000 and 10,000 products.
+The pagination limit on large e-commerce websites, like Amazon, is usually between 1,000 and 10,000 products.
 Here’s a three-step solution to this limitation:

 1. Use search filters and go to subcategories

-Since there is a limit to making the server bigger (vertical scaling), you need to add more servers (horizontal scraping).
-This means you have to split runs across many different servers which will run in parallel.
+Since there's a limit to making the server bigger (vertical scaling), you need to add more servers (horizontal scraping).
+This means you have to split runs across many different servers, which will run in parallel.
 This is how to do it:

 1. Collect products and redistribute them among servers